 - The hiring department checks references for all final candidates.

 If there is mutual interest after the initial interview, the prospective supervisor must contact the employee’s current supervisor for a performance reference before the employee may be offered the job.
 The HR Officer for the hiring unit must contact the employee’s current HR Officer for a performance reference, as well.

-- The hiring department seeks approval from the Talent Management Office to make the job offer.
+- The hiring department seeks approval from the Office of Talent, Learning & Organizational Developemnt to make the job offer.

 If the employee accepts the offer, he or she needs to give the required notice listed below.
 The employee’s current and future supervisors may jointly agree to a longer or shorter notice period.